A-New-BellHope/bellhopcuda/README.md

     - Windows static library: `bellhopcxxstatic.lib`
     - Linux shared library: `libbellhopcxxlib.so`
     - Linux static library: `libbellhopcxxstatic.a`

+### What additional functionality is available in library mode?

+- You can set up the library without an initial environment file.
+All parameters are set to reasonable basic defaults.
+You can modify these up one at a time from your host program.
+- The `extsetup` functions allow you to allocate arrays with the run parameters, for example to change the number of sources in Z to 100.
+After allocating the array with your chosen size, you can fill in the data directly.
+- The `writeenv` function allows you to save the current state of the run parameters to an environment file and other required input files (e.g. SSP, bathymetry).
+This does not have to be relative to the same FileRoot provided at setup time.
+- The `readout` function allows you to read results from a past run (ray file, TL / shade file, or arrivals) into memory, so your host program can display or manipulate these results.

 ### How do I report bugs?